 Performance is also exceptional here.
 You can equip with either an Intel Core i5 or i7 processor and with either 8 gigs or 16 gigs of RAM.
 This results in ridiculous performance for ChromeOS.
 Switching between apps and having dozens of tabs open does not slow down the laptop at all.
 That performance doesn’t take a hit on battery life either, the Pixelbook easily lasts 10 hours or more.

-Overall, the great keyboard, battery life, ridiculous performance, and gorgeous design makes this device the best Chromebook on the market.
+Overall, the great keyboard, battery life, ridiculous performance, and gorgeous design make this device the best Chromebook on the market.
 Unfortunately, the price is so high that it competes directly with Windows ultrabooks.
 That’s a tough battle for the Pixelbook.